 - Social: Fuel existing relationships and create new ones with both people and pets in the community

 - Intellectual: Fire up the brain with creative activities that engage the mind, helping residents recapture memories and preserve cognition

 - Spiritual: Connect with one’s personal beliefs and honor their traditions

 The goal of the Valeo philosophy is to provide daily stimulation and give every resident personalized opportunities for one-on-one engagement.
 We help people build relationships and pursue their interests in an empowering environment.

-Custom Programs and Support at our O’Fallon, MO, Memory Care Community
+Custom Programs and Support at our O’Fallon, Missouri Memory Care Community

 What you’ve done with your life and where you want to go from here is unique to you.
 At Park Place at Winghaven, we honor individual preferences and legacy by customizing all our memory care programming.
 We start with a wellness review of each resident’s abilities and a discussion about their passions.
 Then we design an individualized approach of support that creates moments that are meaningful to them each day.